Modeling and Simulation of Cyber-Physical Systems

 To reason with cyber-physical systems, they need to be modeled first.
 Modeling can be done for a variety of purposes, including diagnosis, design, explanation, configuration and control.
 These models can be numerical, symbolic, qualitative, teleological or statistical (e.g., neural nets).
 For many applications, we use a hybrid approach (a synthesis of symbolic and statistical models).

-Our physical models are constructed using paradigms such as Modelica and MATLAB.
-While statistical models are constructed using machine learning techniques.
+We use paradigms such as Modelica and MATLAB to construct physical models, and machine learning techniques to construct statistical models.
 These hybrid models are important because many of the cyber-physical systems we analyze arrive with incomplete models and incomplete data.
 Only through a combination of both techniques can they be modeled well enough to succeed at the task at hand.
 Many models can be constructed automatically or semi-automatically, thereby significantly speeding up the system modeling process.
 We’ve developed methods for automatically constructing models of faulty behavior from models of nominal behavior through a process we call fault augmentation.
 These are central to efficient and accurate condition-based maintenance.

 Our work is centered around a series of Focus Areas that we believe are the future of science and technology.

 We’re continually developing new technologies, many of which are available for Commercialization.